paunik/ScrollMagic/WARNING: tween was overwritten by another.md

     })
     .addTo(ctrl);
 ```
-To see it in action see click here: http://jsfiddle.net/L7qm9c8o/
+To see it in action, click here: http://jsfiddle.net/L7qm9c8o/

 ## How to decide
 The solution to chose much depends on the visual outcome you are trying to achieve.